zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ### Density Plots

-Another useful plot type for TSSs are density plots centered around annotated TSSs.
-The current yeast genome annotation does not contain any information on 5' or 3' UTRs, thus the density plot is centered on annotated start codons.
-Because of this one would expect the density plot to be slightly upstream of the start codon center point.
-Most other organisms have UTRs in their genome annotation, with the UTR length being the furthest TSS detected from the start codon.
-This would then result in density plots that are expected to be centered and slightly downstream from the annotated TSS center.
+Density plots are useful for visualizing where, on average, TSSs are located relative to annotated TSSs.
+The current yeast genome annotation does not contain information on 5' UTRs, so density plots are centered on annotated start codons and it is expected that the maximum density would be slightly upstream of the plot center.
+Most other organisms have 5' UTR information in their genome annotation, with the UTR length corresponding to the distance between the start codon and the most distal TSS detected.
+This would result in a density plot that is largely centered.

 ```
 p <- plot_density(exp, data_type = "tss", threshold = 3, ncol = 3) +
 	ggplot2::theme(text = element_text(size = 4))

-ggsave("tss_average_plot.png", plot = p, device = "png", type = "cairo", height = 1, width = 2)
+ggsave("tss_density_plot.png", plot = p, device = "png", type = "cairo", height = 1, width = 2)
 ```

 ![tss_average_plot](../inst/images/tss_average_plot.png)

 ### Heatmaps

-While an average plot may give a general overview of TSSs relative to annotated start codons or TSSs, it may sometimes be appropriate to generate a heatmap with TSS positions for all features displayed.
-Due to TSSs being single points and sometimes sparsely distributed, it may be hard to them on a heatmap.
+While a density plot gives a general overview of TSS distribution relative to annotated start codons or TSSs, information may be lost in the process due to the aggregate nature of this plot type.
+To get a more global view of the data, it can be useful to generate a heatmap of TSS positions relative to all features.
+However, as TSS are single points and are sometimes sparsely distribution, it can be somewhat difficult to visualize them as a heatmap.
-This option is provided regardless.

 ```
 count_matrix <- tss_heatmap_matrix(exp, threshold = 3, upstream = 250, downstream = 250)